nadiajokiman/photo-app-ios/README.md

 # photo-app-ios
-[PROJECT] Using Xcode to build an application that is able to take and save pictures
+Using Xcode to build an application that is able to take and save a picture